Imagine a future where people with type 1 diabetes (T1D) won’t need to take insulin for months, possibly years, at a time thanks to a small implant.

 Esther Latres, Ph.D.

-Esther Latres is associate director of translational development at JDRF.
-She focuses on the translation of scientific discoveries into novel therapies for improving metabolic control and restoring beta cell function.
+Esther Latres is associate director of research at JDRF.
+She focuses on the translation of scientific discoveries into novel therapies for improving glucose control and beta cell function.

 Esther Latres, Ph.D.

 Sanjoy Dutta, Ph.D.